Current mentees

 MSc

-Pranil is an ERASMUS master student enrolled at NTNU.
-His thesis explores the immune responses to Yersinia ruckeri in Atlantic salmon.
+Pranil was an ERASMUS master student enrolled at NTNU.
+His thesis explored the immune responses to Yersinia ruckeri in Atlantic salmon.

 Rodrigo Pinto